-- 85. The ACCC has previously accepted in its Centrebet Determination that ACTTAB and the other applicants were not 'price setters' in respect of online wagering.
-The ACCC notes Tabcorp's submission that corporate bookmakers drive competition in fixed odds wagering for online customers and that they have a competitive advantage through lower cost structures.
-The ACCC made similar observations in the Centrebet Determination.
-ACTTAB or Tabcorp attempted to raise its prices of fixed odds wagering products, it is likely that competitors would be able to offer lower prices and take market share.
-It is therefore unlikely that the Book Management Agreement would lead to reduced price competition in the provision of fixed odds wagering services to the public. - 86.
+- arrangements would be in the area of fixed odds wagering placed by phone or internet. - 87.
+The ACCC has previously accepted in its Centrebet Determination that ACTTAB and the other applicants were not 'price setters' in respect of online wagering.33 The ACCC notes Tabcorp's submission that corporate bookmakers drive competition in fixed odds wagering for online customers and that they have a competitive advantage through lower cost structures.
+The ACCC made similar observations in the Centrebet Determination.34 If ACTTAB or Tabcorp attempted to raise its prices of fixed odds wagering products, it is likely that competitors would be able to offer lower prices and take market share.
+It is therefore unlikely that the Book Management Agreement would lead to reduced price competition in the provision of fixed odds wagering services to the public. - 88.
 In the absence of the Book Management Agreement, the ACCC considers that ACTTAB would either cease to offer fixed odds wagering services entirely or it would develop its own fixed odds wagering services, but with a reduced scope.
 Therefore, absent the Book Management Agreement, ACTTAB is unlikely to offer more diverse or innovative fixed odd wagering products and enhance competition for the supply of those services.
-The ACCC therefore considers it unlikely that the Book Management Agreement would lead to a lessening of competition in the provision of fixed odds wagering services and products to consumers. - 87.
-Consequently, the ACCC considers that the Book Management Agreement is unlikely to result in any significant detriment associated with removing the ability of ACTTAB to offer a competitive alternative in the area of fixed odds wagering. - Supply of wagering and risk management services necessary for supply of fixed odds wagering services to the public - 88.
+The ACCC therefore considers it unlikely that the Book Management Agreement would lead to a lessening of competition in the provision of fixed odds wagering services and products to consumers. - 89.
+Consequently, the ACCC considers that the Book Management Agreement is unlikely to result in any significant detriment associated with removing the ability of ACTTAB to offer a competitive alternative in the area of fixed odds wagering. - Supply of wagering and risk management services necessary for supply of fixed odds wagering services to the public - 90.
 The provider of wagering and risk management services can be located in a different region/state to the service acquirer.
 For example, Sportingbet, based primarily in Darwin, proposes to offer the Management Services to RWWA, which is based in Western Australia.
 Similarly, Tabcorp Wagering Manager (Vic) Pty Ltd which is based in Victoria proposes to provide wagering and risk management services to ACTTAB in the Australian Capital Territory.
-Therefore there are a number of potential suppliers of wagering and risk management services. - 89.
+Therefore there are a number of potential suppliers of wagering and risk management services. - 91.
 The ACCC notes that the Book Management Agreement does not in any way restrict Tabcorp's ability to offer similar services to other customers.
 The ACCC also notes that ACTTAB is not a supplier of the relevant services.
-On this basis, the ACCC considers that the Book Management Agreement is unlikely to result in any anticompetitive detriment in the area of competition relevant to the supply of fixed odds wagering and risk management services. - 90.
+On this basis, the ACCC considers that the Book Management Agreement is unlikely to result in any anticompetitive detriment in the area of competition relevant to the supply of fixed odds wagering and risk management services. - 92.
 The ACCC's assessment of specific provisions within the Book Management Agreement that may breach the Act follows.